How to Prevent & Remove Deodorant Stains from Your Shirts

 We use coconut oil and shea butter in our recipe, which individually would leave marks if you rubbed them on your shirts.
 However, with the addition of the other ingredients and only using 1-2 swipes of our per arm, you (and your shirts) should be in the clear!

-Our products are formulated to keep you feeling your best so you can go confidently anywhere your day takes you!
+Our nature-based personal care products are formulated to keep you feeling your best so you can go confidently anywhere your day takes you!